Like natural cleaning but don’t like the smell of vinegar? Worry not – let me show you how to make this plastic-free citric acid cleaning spray.

-I cleaned my glass shower screen with the cleaning spray and a cloth so you can see for yourself how effective this citric acid cleaning spray can be.
+I just cleaned my glass shower screen with the cleaning spray and a cloth.
+See for yourself how effective this citric acid cleaning spray can be.
 I know I love a good before and after:

 Left – shower screen before cleaning; right – shower screen after cleaning with citric acid spray.

 You can clean all surfaces with citric acid with the exception of stone, marble, and granite.
-You’ll want to make a stone-safe cleaning spray for this job, the recipe of which can be found on page 34 of Fresh Clean Home.
+You’ll want to make a stone-safe cleaning spray for this job.
+Need a recipe?
+You can find one on page 34 of my book, Fresh Clean Home.

 Safety First When Using Citric Acid for Cleaning

 Whilst Citric Acid is a natural ingredient, it is still a chemical.
 As such the powder can still cause damage and irritation if handled incorrectly.
 I prefer to use it in a well-ventilated area.
 Particularly as breathing in citric acid can cause respiratory symptoms, such as a cough, shortness of breath, and a sore throat.